linfanf/linfanf.github.io/_pages/research.md

 Works in progress
 ======
-Subsample-based Estimation for Markov Chains with Structure.
+Subsample-based Inference for Markov Chains with Known Structure.
 With Peter W. Glynn.

-Smoothed Estimation for Markov Chains with Structure.
+Smoothed Estimation for Markov Chains with Known Structure.
 With Peter W. Glynn.

-Semiparametric Estimation for Markov Chains with Structure.
+Semiparametric Inference for Markov Chains with Known Structure.
 With Peter W. Glynn.

 Gradient Estimation for Stochastic Networks.
 With Peter W. Glynn.